rgebo/Hello-World/README.md

 Hello!

-I am a student currently studying and doing research to beacome a software engineer.
+I am a student currently studying and doing research to become a software engineer.
 The tittle of my current project is:
 "Western Pacific Guest House Reservation System".